-Alternative Dispute Resolution and the powers of an Alternative Dispute Resolution (ADR) Registrar
+Alternatives Dispute Resolution and the power of an Alternatives Dispute Resolution (ADR) Registrar

 The Bill continues the opportunity for parties to a proceeding before the Planning and Environment Court to participate in an alternative dispute resolution (ADR) process.
 ADR processes provide alternative, efficient and lower cost options for resolving disputes and are more likely to result in better development outcomes, to the benefit of the community.